-To keep students enrolled and deliver on their value, your institution may first consider applying CRRSAA funds to areas that directly improve the hybrid learning classroom.
+To keep students enrolled and deliver on their value, your institution may first consider applying CRRSAA and ARP funds to areas that directly improve the hybrid learning classroom.
 Some of these areas where we are currently helping other institutions include:

 - High-quality audiovisual (A/V) equipment and its associated IT labor: First and foremost, students need to be able to clearly see, hear and participate in class – no matter how classes are held.
 They can’t do that if the cameras, microphones, speakers and computers that are supposed to be connecting them are outdated or nonexistent.

-- Synchronous web conferencing system: To further enhance the classroom experience, students should be able to use video streaming and live chat to remotely attend class and interact in real time.
+- Synchronous web conferencing system: To further enhance the classroom experience, students should be able to use video streaming and live chat to remotely attend class and interact in real-time.